in2code-de/publications/Documentation/Importer.md

 the BibTex format must correspond to the BibTex format *http://www.bibtex.org/Format/*.

 ## XML
-the XML format must correspond to the eprints format *http://eprints.org/ep2/data/2.0*.
+the XML format is a simple format that mirrors all fields.

 ## Own Importer